molleraj/MetaCRAST/README.md

 CD-HIT can be installed by entering `sudo apt-get install cd-hit`.
 It can also be obtained here: https://github.com/weizhongli/cdhit.

-fasta-splitter.pl is included in the repository.
-It can also be obtained here: http://kirill-kryukov.com/study/tools/fasta-splitter/. fasta-splitter.pl depends on File::Util, File::Path, File::Basename, and Getopt::Long.
-Make sure to install these
+`fasta-splitter.pl` is included in the repository.
+It can also be obtained here: http://kirill-kryukov.com/study/tools/fasta-splitter/.
+`fasta-splitter.pl` depends on File::Util, File::Path, File::Basename, and Getopt::Long.
+Make sure to install these using CPAN (these will be installed by default using `local_install.sh`.

 Dependencies (CPAN): Text::Levenshtein::XS, String::Approx, Getopt::Std, Bio::SeqIO, Bio::Perl, MCE, and MCE::Loop

 A simple local install script is included (`local_install.sh`).
 To clone and install from this repository, follow these commands from your home directory:

 `git clone https://github.com/molleraj/MetaCRAST.git`
 `cd ~/MetaCRAST`
 `sh local_install.sh`

 # Usage